AdobeDocs/experience-platform.en/help/hygiene/api/workorder.md

 {style="table-layout:auto"}

-## List the statuses of all identity deletions {#list}
+## List the statuses of all consumer deletes {#list}

-You can list the statuses of all identity deletions by making a GET request.
+You can list the statuses of all consumer deletes by making a GET request.

 **API format**